Preconditioning for a pressure-robust HDG discretization of the Stokes equations: Numerical examples

-In \cref{tab:performance} we list the error in the $L^2$-norm of the velocity, pressure, and divergence of the velocity computed on a mesh consisting of $\num{33536}$ tetrahedra.
+In \cref{tab:performance} we list the $L^2$-norm of the velocity error, pressure error, the cell-wise divergence of the velocity, and maximum value of the jump of the normal component of the velocity across facets.
+These errors are computed on a mesh consisting of $\num{33536}$ tetrahedra.
 We also include the CPU time to convergence.

-Considering first the error in the $L^2$-norm, for the HDG method we observe that the error in the $L^2$-norm of the element velocity $u_h$ and element pressure $p_h$ are identical when using the two-field \cref{eq:condensed2form_up} and three-field \cref{eq:condensed3form} reduced systems.
+Considering first the error in the $L^2$-norm, for all discretizations we observe that the $L^2$-norm of the error in element velocity $u_h$ and element pressure $p_h$ are identical when using the two-field \cref{eq:condensed2form_up} and three-field \cref{eq:condensed3form} reduced systems.
 The error in the divergence of the element velocity, however, is different.
 In the three-field reduced formulation the divergence of the element velocity is of the order of accuracy at which the MINRES method was terminated.
-This implies that would we want $\nabla\cdot u_h$ on elements to be of the order of machine precision, the stopping criterium of the MINRES method would need to be of the order of machine precision.
+This implies that would we want $\nabla\cdot u_h$ on elements to be of the order of machine precision, the stopping criteria of the MINRES method would need to be of the order of machine precision.
 On the other hand, the error in the divergence of the element velocity is of the order of machine precision when using the two-field reduced formulation.
 This is due to the element-wise projection $\mathcal{P}$ in \cref{eq:projection}.
-Indeed, as we saw previously in \cref{ss:matrixformulation}, $u = \mathcal{P}A_{uu}^{-1}(L_u - A_{\bar{u}u}^T\bar{u} - B_{\bar{p}u}^T\bar{p}) \in \text{Ker}\, B_{pu}$.
-Furthermore, for the HDG method considered in this paper, we have that $u \in \text{Ker}\, B_{pu}$ implies $\nabla \cdot u_h = 0$ pointwise on each element.
-The error in the divergence of the velocity therefore does not depend on the stopping criterium used for MINRES.
-The same conclusions hold for the EDG and the EDG-HDG discretizations.
+Indeed, as we saw previously in \cref{ss:matrixformulation}, $u = \mathcal{P}A_{uu}^{-1}(L_u - A_{\bar{u}u}^T\bar{u} - B_{\bar{p}u}^T\bar{p}) \in \Ker\, B_{pu}$.
+Furthermore, for all discretizations considered here, we have that $u \in \Ker\, B_{pu}$ implies $\nabla \cdot u_h = 0$ pointwise on each element.
+The error in the divergence of the velocity therefore does not depend on the stopping criteria used for MINRES.
+Finally, we note that the error in the jump of the normal component of the velocity using the EDG discretization is magnitudes larger than when using HDG or EDG-HDG (which are of the order of the stopping criteria of the MINRES method).
+This is independent of whether the two-field or three-field reduced systems are solved and independent of which preconditioner is used.
+The higher error in the EDG method is expected as it is the only discretization that is not pressure-robust \cite{Rhebergen:2020}.

 Considering now the CPU time and number of iterations required for convergence, we observe for all discretizations that using $\gamma = 0.1$ in $\mathbb{P}_{\bar{M}}$ and $\mathbb{P}_{BAB}$ results in fewer iterations than when using $\gamma = 0$.
 However, the CPU time to convergence using $\gamma = 0.1$ is greater than when using $\gamma = 0$.
 This is in part due to the construction of $\widehat{A}_{\gamma}^{-1}$ in \cref{eq:Am_definition}, slowing down the construction of the preconditioner.